1 “The Grateful Corner”

 In a memorable incident, George Harrison strolled up Hippie Hill in 1967, borrowed a guitar, and played for the crowd before being recognized.
 This impromptu performance led the enthusiastic crowd, reminiscent of the Pied Piper, into the heart of the Haight.

 Today, remnants of Haight Ashbury’s history can still be found.
-The Red Vic, a volunteer-run co-op theater, showcases independent films, while coffee shops and bookstores foster intellectual conversations.
+The Red Vic (now closed) , a volunteer-run co-op theater, showcased independent films, while neighborhood coffee shops and bookstores foster intellectual conversations.

 Haight Ashbury’s sidewalks come alive with street performers, carrying on the tradition of the neighborhood’s vibrant artistic heritage.